Nights-Software/ns-docs/resources/naturalDisasters.md

 1. xSound CAN cause (syntax) issues, to fix it: Download a fresh install ->  (Sometimes with ESX servers)

+1. Carefully read the instructions given in natural_disasters/config/config.lua, it offers you all kinds of customisation options!

 ## Support

 Read through the instructions again if you have not managed to install the resource.
 Can't get it to work still?